 Most of the Web3 space has focused so far on zero-sum applications, including finance, speculation and ponzi schemes.
 Instead, we are focused on massive utility for communities, and mainstream adoption of decentralized systes.
 By combining Web2 (community interfaces) and Web3 (smart economies), we can launch the next generation of applications — which we refer to as Web4.

 Explore the links below to learn about the growing set of Web 4.0 applications that Intercoin has already developed.

 - Community – inviting people, managing roles and permissions.
 (GitHub)

 - NFTs – connect with artists to release your own collection, memberships (GitHub)

 - Currencies – issue and manage your own local money supply (GitHub)

 - Income – managing disbursements, including Universal Basic Income (GitHub)

-- Prices – understand how money is being spent from consumer activity (GitHub)
+- Stats – understand how money is being spent from consumer price activity (GitHub)